scar197124/Proxuma-lite/README.md

 - A network traffic inspector
 - A replacement for endpoint protection

-It is a **link‑intelligence helper**: a way to get a structured, understandable second opinion *before* you decide to trust or open a link.
+It is a **link-intelligence helper**: a way to get a structured, understandable second opinion *before* you decide to trust or open a link.

 Always combine Proxuma Lite with:

-- Up‑to‑date browser and operating system
+- Up-to-date browser and operating system
-- Device‑level security controls
+- Device-level security controls
 - Healthy skepticism about unexpected or urgent messages

 ---